kvu787/asm/README.txt

 Asm implements a simple x86-like processor.

-Instructions are read from standard input.
+Instructions are read from standard input and executed.

 INSTRUCTIONS